csuwildcat/geo-origins/explainer.md

 ## What are Location-Based Triggers?

 Location-Based Triggers (iBeacons, RFID, etc.) are all the rage these days.
-Article after article touts the use of iBeacons, and other LBTs, to activate devices and apps base on your current, granular location.
+Article after article touts the use of beacons, and other LBTs, to activate devices and apps base on your current, granular location.
 Beacons, among other LBTs, are able to transmit small amounts of data to devices listening for triggers.
 A device or app listening for these triggers is able to show content based on the payload it recieves.

 ![What are LBTs? (beacons, RFID, etc.)](http://i.imgur.com/DO5bRrt.jpg)

-Good News: LBTs are a great idea, and offer developers a ton of functionality they can use to create immersive, contextually relevant, user experiences.
+Good News: LBTs are a great idea and offer developers a ton of functionality they can use to create immersive, contextually relevant, user experiences.

 Bad News: In my work with LBTs, it became immediately clear that platforms like Android and iOS implement these features in a way that is inherently high-friction, largely tied to apps, and fraught with disjoint, lacklustre UX paradigms.